Live (Fleetwood Mac album)

-Live is a double live album released by British-American rock band Fleetwood Mac on 8 December 1980.
+Live is a double live album released by British-American rock band Fleetwood Mac on 5 December 1980.
 It was the first live album from the then-current line-up of the band, and the next would be The Dance from 1997.
 The album was certified gold (500,000 copies sold) by the RIAA in November 1981.
+A deluxe edition of the album was released on 9 April 2021.

-Live consists of recordings taken primarily from the 1979–1980 Tusk Tour, together with a few from the earlier Rumours Tour of 1977 and a Buckingham Nicks track, "Don't Let Me Down Again", from the 1975 Fleetwood Mac Tour.
+Live consists of recordings taken primarily from the 1979–1980 Tusk Tour and a Buckingham Nicks track, "Don't Let Me Down Again", from the 1975 Fleetwood Mac Tour.
+The deluxe edition also includes a few recordings from the earlier Rumours Tour of 1977 and the later Mirage Tour of 1982.
 According to the liner notes, two songs were recorded at a Paris soundcheck and three at a performance at Santa Monica Civic Auditorium "for an audience of friends and road crew".